Inferara/inferara.com/content/papers/verification-driven-development.md

 draft = false
 math = "katex"
-tags = ["Program Verification", "Verification Driven Development"] summary = "In this article the 'reasonable machine' term is presented along with the hypothesis that all practically applicable computing paradigms can be represented in the form of such machines."
+tags = ["Program Verification", "Verification Driven Development"] summary = "In this paper the 'reasonable machine' term is presented along with the hypothesis that all practically applicable computing paradigms can be represented in the form of such machines."
 +++

 ## Table of Contents